-The applicant submitted a Traffic Impact Analysis (Exhibit 28) which was reviewed by Kitsap County Public Works Traffic Division for compliance with applicable codes.
+The applicant submitted a Traffic Impact Analysis (Exhibit X) which was reviewed by Kitsap County Public Works Traffic Division for compliance with applicable codes.
 The proposal meets all applicable standards, as detailed throughout Section 10 of this report and further in the recommended conditions.
-The applicant has proposed traffic mitigation including frontage improvements, bus stops, and contributions to a proportionate share of future intersection and signal improvements, as detailed in Section 3 of this report and in the final revised SEPA determination (Exhibit 46).